Musique

 (Italian)

-“...und mit “Virtualis” möchten wir Euch das
+“...und mit “Virtualis” möchten wir Euch das aktuelleste

-aktuelleste Werk dieses Ausnahmekünstlers vorstellen.
-Seine Musik
+Werk dieses Ausnahmekünstlers vorstellen.
+Seine Musik ist eine Welt

-französischen Gesangseinsätzen.
-Serge Blenner versteht es perfekt
+Gesangseinsätzen.
+Serge Blenner versteht es perfekt ein sehr warmes

-die nicht besser hätten zusammenfinden können. - Klasse!”.
+hätten zusammenfinden können. - Klasse!”.

 © 2003 Synthetics